 The Appendix contains the chapter tests as well as important material that you will be expected to know, use, and demonstrate mastery of throughout the year.
-Take some time to viii Oak Meadow read through the appendix, paying particular attention to the sections on academic expectations, original work guidelines, plagiarism, and citing your sources.
+Take some time to read through the appendix, paying particular attention to the sections on academic expectations, original work guidelines, plagiarism, and citing your sources.